What Do Players Learn?

 Propaganda Sample Questions:

 There are many real world games that you can apply Propaganda skills to.
 In particular, the game of poker and reading opponents is one of many applications.
 The top poker players try to get their opponents to speak about the strength of their hands and to interpret the truth.
 Top players also read non-verbal cues to find the truth.
-You can read more about poker at gpsts.org and Poker-BonusCode.co.uk.
+You can read more about poker at gpsts.org.
+Bovada Poker is the most popular poker site for US players.
+Visit Poker-BonusCode.co.uk for popular UK and European sites.